Reflection Blueprints

 3. Run CTQ checks/metrics and compute final scores

-4. Map score → intervention (using thresholds; stricter of blueprint vs ACL where applicable)
+4. Map score → intervention (using thresholds; stricter of blueprint vs Governance Tier defaults where applicable)

 5. Emit decision + evidence/audit data

-Blueprints define what must be enforced; governance contracts define how deep/fast to enforce it for this request:
+Blueprints define what must be enforced; Runtime Governance Contracts define how deep and how fast those controls are applied for a specific request:

 • Blueprint: checks/metrics/tripwires/thresholds/evidence

-• Contract: risk_level, eval_tier, latency_budget_ms, timeout fallback behavior
+• Contract: risk_level, eval_tier, latency_budget_ms, preview evaluation-timeout behavior (fallback_on_timeout), not core profile-failure fallback

 This keeps policy stable while allowing runtime performance/safety trade-offs when appropriate.